countermeasure/basic-box/README.rst

 - keyd installed
 - optional key remapping which:

+  - modifies the Backslash key to produce Meta when held and Backslash when tapped
   - modifies the CapsLock key to produce Control when held and Escape when tapped
   - modifies the Escape key to produce CapsLock
+  - modifies the Tab key to produce Meta when held and Tab when tapped

 - direnv installed
 - Fira Code Nerd Font installed and set as the system-wide monospace font